-Essential amino acids – These are amino acids which can not be synthesised by the body, and therefore the cat needs to obtain them from the food they eat.
+Essential amino acids – These are amino acids which the body can not synthesise, which means the cat must obtain them from the food they eat.

-Nonessential amino acids – Amino acids which can be produced by the body.
+Nonessential amino acids – Amino acids which the body can produce.

 Conditional amino acids – Nonessential acids which become essential amino acids at times when the cat’s body is stressed or sick.